 - Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius.

 - That knowledge of the properties of different states of matter and how separation techniques can be used to solve real-life problems.

 Suggested activity use

-This activity provides a good problem solving context for children to explore using their knowledge of separating mixtures.
-Children could work in small groups to share their ideas and carry out the activity, whilst also evaluating their methods, discussing how to improve them.
+This activity provides a good problem solving context for learners to explore using their knowledge of separating mixtures.
+Learners could work in small groups to share their ideas and carry out the activity, whilst also evaluating their methods, discussing how to improve them.

 You will need to provide the equipment and resources listed in the activity, including pond water, which will need be prepared beforehand.
 Many of the resources listed are available only in a secondary school, but there are alternatives, such as using heat stands and tea light candles instead of Bunsen burners and tripods.